FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "18:45:00.000Z"
           end-time: "19:00:00.000Z"
           location: "Lower Deck"
           description: "Explores the Filecoin ecosystem growth, implications of flexible lending, liquid staking strategies, and fixed-term lending.
-Discusses the convergence of DeFi and TradFi, global DeFi trends, regulatory insights, the impact of Filecoin’s listing in Japan, and Secured Finance’s journey from a test pilot to a defined roadmap."
+Discusses the convergence of DeFi and TradFi, global DeFi trends, regulatory insights, the impact of Filecoin's listing in Japan, and Secured Finance's journey from a test pilot to a defined roadmap."
         - title: "Filecoin Orbit and Friends Happy Hour"
           start-time: "19:00:00.000Z"
           end-time: "22:00:00.000Z"